Migration from Exchange Server to Office 365

 Step 5: Start the migration

 Move on to the JOBS tab and click Start on the toolbar to begin the migration.
 Once you start the migration, all items from the source mailboxes will be migrated to their corresponding target mailboxes.

 The migration processing time depends on several different factors, e.g. the number of mailboxes and items, the speed of internet connection, etc. We have published more details here.

 Step 6: Check if the number of migrated items in the target mailbox folder corresponds to its equivalent on the source server

-If you notice any missing items in the target mailbox restart the migration by using the Rescan feature.
+If you notice any missing items in the target mailbox restart the migration by using the Run delta migration option.

 Please be aware that the program does not migrate some specific folders at all.
 Those are i.e. Sync Issues or ones created while putting a mailbox on litigation hold.